javiertuya/selema/README.md

 # Basic configuration

-Basic configuration is made using setter methods on the SeleniumManager instance.
+Basic configuration is made using setter methods on the SeleManager instance.
 All `set*` methods follow a fluent style, so they can be concatenated in a single statement.

 NOTE: The below sections use the the Java syntax.